davebraze/OtoP-2/readme.txt

     cd ~/workDirec; ./msf.sh 4 5000 1000
     ....
     This example runs 4 simulations, each having 5000 iterations and sampling results every 1000 iterations.

+    You can use: sh genTasklist.sh NUMRUN WORKDIREC ITER REP to automatically generate tasklist.txt
+        NUMRUN: total number of runs;
+        WORKDIREC: working directory of the code;
+        ITER and REP: total number of training and stepsize to record results

 8. run the results via SimpleQueue
     $ module load Tools/SimpleQueue
     $ sqCreateScript -n 4 -W 24:00 tasklist.txt > job.sh